brianhouse/art_and_code/units/4_nonlinearity/assignment.md

 Draw a flowchart of the the choices that will be available to your reader (by hand, using Google Draw, or any other medium).
 Every state in your flowchart should correspond to a function in your code.
 You should have little, if any, code outside of a function.

-Submit the following to Google Classroom:
+Submit the following to Moodle:
-- a document with your title and description
+- your title and description
 - your flowchart
-- your code
+- your sketch folder

 ### What makes a good nonlinear narrative?